COVID-19: Kerala Police uses drones to keep an eye on those who flout the lockdown

 Drones can travel up to distances of one to five kilometres and a height of 500 metres, depending on the model, away from where the operator is, helping the police force implement the lockdown.
 “People don’t know where this is being operated from, and invariably, some run straight into the waiting hands of the cops,” Subin says laughing.
 Interestingly, drones (operators) and the police have had a difficult relationship in the past – especially in cities such as Kochi that have specific no-fly zones.

 This is not the first time drone operators in Kerala have stepped in to help; during the floods of 2018 and 2019, they helped find people who were trapped and even made food drops using drones.
-Sooraj Live Media, who helped during the 2018 floods, says, “Those days we worked independently, the requirement was different.
+Sooraj (Live Media) Sukumaran, who helped during the 2018 floods, says, “Those days we worked independently, the requirement was different.
 The authorities did not need as many people as now.”
 He is the co-ordinator for Kottayam, working with the police there, in Alappuzha and Pathanamthitta too.

-The idea was mooted by the Kerala Police Cyber Drome, the technological research and development arm of the police department: the use of technology for effective policing is a part of its mandate.
-When the Cyber Drome contacted Sooraj and other drone operators enquiring how they could help with the ‘Break the Chain’ campaign, Sooraj thought this would be a good way.
+The idea was mooted by the Kerala Police Cyber Dome, the technological research and development arm of the police department: the use of technology for effective policing is a part of its mandate.
+When the Cyber Dome contacted Sooraj and other drone operators enquiring how they could help with the ‘Break the Chain’ campaign, Sooraj thought this would be a good way.

 Following the decision, a core team of drone operators from across the State that includes besides Sooraj, Jasif A, Akhil P, Anoob AB, Nibin DR, and Sooraj P Nath was formed.
 This team coordinates the operators’ activities such as deployment, duty entry, and scrutiny.